aeldar/simple-object-transformer/README.md

  as rule's name).
 3. TODO: null|undefined - just copy the value from the same source's property.

-The lib exports __converterFactory__ by default, which allows partial application.
+The lib exports __transformerFactory__ by default, which allows partial application.
 I.e. it takes _Rules_, and returns a _Converter_, that expects only _Source_ object.

-In addition, ordinary __converter__ could be imported by name.
+In addition, ordinary __transformer__ could be imported by name.
 It expects both _Rules_ and _Source_ objects as arguments.

 Usage with flowtypes